CrunchyData/crunchy-katacoda/postgresql-devel/basics/constraints/04-exclusion.md

 ```

-So let's change the date rang so that Peter becomes a "dance instructor" as a promotion from "mixtape master":
+So let's change the date range so that Peter becomes a "dance instructor" as a promotion from "mixtape master":

 ```sql92
 insert into team_role (name, role_dates, people_id)  values ('dance instructor', '[2013-01-01, 2016-12-31]' , 2);